Facebook Logo

 Facebook LogoFacebook Logo PNG

-A popular means of visualizing the social network is the combined Facebook logo, whose brand color is conditioned by the founder’s condition (Deuteranopia).
-Its identity symbolizes a commitment to its history, reflecting the essence and functionality of the global online community.
+A popular way to visualize the social network is to use the combined Facebook logo, whose brand color is determined by the founder’s condition (Deuteranopia).
+Its identity symbolizes a commitment to its history and reflects the essence and functionality of the global online community.

 Facebook: Brand overview